multiprocessio/multiprocess.io/site/blog/2022-07-25-database-integration-testing.md

 This was the easy, lazy way to get tests working.
 But there were two big problems.
 First off, it was horrible to test these databases locally.
-You'd have to leave the test file and go into this CI setup script and find the lines that set a database up.
+When working on tests, you'd have to leave the test file and go into this CI setup script and find the lines that set a database up.
 If you were trying to test outside of Ubuntu and needed to run one of these databases set up using Ubuntu packages you'd have to figure out how to translate those steps to your OS/distro.

 The second big problem was that after months of adding new databases and new database containers for new database tests, Github Actions was